BDC Hamburger Icon

 • Hot desking

 Ooma offers add-ons for toll-free numbers and minutes, international calling and high-volume texting.
 Like RingCentral and Nextiva, Ooma doesn’t provide unlimited SMS.
-These restrictions help with anti-spam regulations.
+The restrictions help with antispam regulations.
 Our pricing analysis found that buying additional monthly messages from Ooma was cheaper than RingCentral.
-Meanwhile, if your company regularly makes international calls, you might want to check out our 8×8 review instead; this rival has unlimited global calling options.
+Meanwhile, if your company regularly makes international calls, you may want to check out our review of GoTo Connect instead.
+The rival has unlimited global calling options.

 Implementation and Onboarding